 Here is how kiwis contribute to the well-being of your chickens:

-One of the benefits of kiwis for your chickens is that they boost immunity.
-Chickens are very fragile animals that will go down at the seeming appearance of a disease.
+One of the benefits of kiwis for your chickens is that they boost immunity. hickens can be susceptible to a variety of diseases and require proper care to maintain their health.
 This is why poultry care isn’t a matter to be taken lightly.

 For example, chickens die from oxidative stress.
 But kiwis contain antioxidants like vitamins C and E, which fight oxidative stress.
 These antioxidants also regulate and improve the immune system’s performance so that it is strong enough to resist disease.